 Radiogenic Isotopes Lab

 Below are just a few photos of the of the lab and the equipment available.
-This page will be updated soon with more detail on our analytical facilities, standard measurements, and ongoing research.

 The climate controlled subroom housing the PhoeniX62 TIMS instrument, viewed from the control room.